Welcome to the February Carnival of Breastfeeding: Overcoming breastfeeding challenges

 Syringe Feeding

-With syringe feeding, you fill a small, needle-less syringe with milk and press it slowly to squirt it into your baby's mouth as he swallows.
 You can get a specially shaped syringe with a thin, curved tip.
 You can use an eyedropper if smaller amounts are needed, such as for a preemie or with colostrum.
 This is a relatively easy way to get calories into your baby, but one concern is that this doesn't meet any of his sucking needs.
 You can add in sucking opportunities by slipping a finger alongside the syringe, as in Finger Feeding below and in the picture at left.
 Particularly if there's no sucking involved, save this one for when you need to stave off those hunger pangs right quick.

 Cup or Spoon Feeding